nih-cfde/published-documentation/docs/about/portalguide.md

     ![alt_text](../images/Login_CFDE.png "Globus Login")

-1. Search for your organization using the drop-down, sign in with Google, or sign in with an ORCID ID.
+2. Search for your organization using the drop-down, sign in with Google, or sign in with an ORCID ID.

-    1. If you do not see your organization in the drop-down, then click **Sign in with ORCID ID** to create a Globus account.
+    a.
+If you do not see your organization in the drop-down, then click **Sign in with ORCID ID** to create a Globus account.
 A warning message displays.

         ![alt_text](../images/Login.png "Login")

-    1. Click **Allow**.
+    b.
+Click **Allow**.
-    1. Enter your information and click **Login**.
+    c.
+Enter your information and click **Login**.

 ### View Your Profile